This post is the Ultimate Gift Guide for 10 to 13 year old boys! We’ve got more than 35 gift ideas to help you get your shopping done.

 Star Wars Collectibles

 My older boys have been loving collecting the die cast Star Wars vehicles made by Hot Wheels.
-Here is Poe’s X-Wing, and there are many more!
+Here is a Force Awakens X-Wing pack, and there are many more!
 At about $4 each, these are great stocking stuffers.

 We also love the Star Wars Black Series 6 inch figures.
 They are so detailed and posable!
 Amazon’s prices are all over the place since these are sought after by collectors, but the list price is $19.99 for most.
 I like to pay $15 on sale.

 LEGO – Some kids never outgrow LEGO, so this may still be an option.
-LEGO Technic sets provide more of a building challenge for older kids, although Aidan still enjoys regular LEGOs because of the minifigures.
+LEGO Technic sets provide more of a building challenge for older kids, although my boys still enjoy regular LEGO sets because of the minifigures.
 The LEGO Technic sets have moving parts, and some of the sets have gears.
 I have been impressed at how the mechanisms are similar to real machines!

 Here’s a fun LEGO Technic Truck with a pull-back motor.

 I would also love to recommend our book, Genius LEGO Inventions with Bricks You Already Have.
 This book is perfect for tweens and teens.
 Every project has moving parts, and there is science and engineering information included throughout the book.
 Build a candy machine, various robots with moving parts, a working crane, a transforming car, and more!